erincatto/box2c/docs/collision.md

 present, the internal collision seems like a bug.
 But normally when Box2D collides two shapes, it views them in isolation.

-Fortunately, the edge shape provides a mechanism for eliminating ghost collisions by storing the adjacent *ghost* vertices.
+Fortunately, the smooth segment shape provides a mechanism for eliminating ghost collisions by storing the adjacent *ghost* vertices.
 Box2D uses these ghost vertices to prevent internal collisions.